 - Individual Psychotherapy This component of inpatient DBT programs, is tailored to meet each client’s specific needs.
 Weekly, private meetings with a therapist address problem-solving for issues occurring during the week.
 Suicidal and self-injurious behaviors, if present, are always addressed first.
 Any behaviors potentially interfering with therapy, such as missing meetings with therapist, consistent lateness, etc., are discussed.
 Other topics can include:

 - Ways to improve self-image and self-respect

-The second module is interpersonal effectiveness.
-Strategies of this component include learning how to effectively ask for what one needs, saying “no” to unwanted invitations or opportunities, and learning how to cope with interpersonal conflict.
-One goal of this component of DBT is to maximize a person’s ability to get what they need from any given relationship without damaging the relationship.
-Building skills in this area includes working through real life situations in a class or one-on-one setting.
+- The second module focuses on interpersonal effectiveness.
+During this module, clients learn how to effectively ask for what they need, say “no” to unwanted invitations or opportunities, and learn how to cope with interpersonal conflict.
+One of the important goals in this section is to maximize the client’s ability to get what he/she needs from any given relationship without damaging it.
+Skills in this area are built by working through real life situations in a class or in a one-on-one setting.

 - The third module is emotion regulation.
 This section was especially important for the originally intended audience–those with borderline personality disorder–because this disorder is characterized by emotional extremes and an inability to control them.
 Other disorders, including substance use disorders, benefit from this module as well.
 Clients develop practical skills, such as: identifying and labeling emotions, reducing the power of emotions, increasing mindfulness of present emotions, and identifying those obstacles in the way of changing emotions for improved living.